- London Business School

 Give us your

 We have done the work.
 We have the vision.
-We have the team.
-Now we need your mandate.
-Vote for all 7 Change Makers and give us the mandate to deliver.
+Now we need your support.
+Vote for the Change Makers and give us the mandate to deliver.